dream-horizon-org/ascend/docs/README.md

 ## 🎨 Customization

 ### Logo
-The site uses Odin logo from `src/assets/odin-logo.png`
+The site uses Ascend logo from `src/assets/ascend-logo.png`

 ### Theme
 Custom styles can be modified in `src/styles/custom.css`